 Alec Chapman (He/Him)

 Alec grew up as a military kid, but spent his teenage years in Missouri.
 Among entering the green house at his high school for the first time his passion for agriculture blossomed immediately.
 Alec, fresh out of high school, was eager to gain a plant sciences degree from Mizzou but found he rather get the experience hands-on.
 So after completing an associates degree, he made the move to New York to work within the hemp industry.
 Initially starting as a Head & Heal rep. at the Ithaca farmers market, Alec quickly found more and more opportunities with the farm, and he now works in the pack shed, in the field, the farmer’s market, as well as shipping for Head & Heal.
 The organic veggies side of things, was something new to Alec – Missouri is all cows and corn – but he has found it to be something he is truly passionate about.
-Being only 21, Alec is excited to be able to be pursuing his dreams already in life, and with the wonderful influences and leaders he is surrounded by every day, he looks forward to learning even more as time passes.
+In his early 20’s, Alec is excited to be able to be pursuing his dreams already in life, and with the wonderful influences and leaders he is surrounded by every day, he looks forward to learning even more as time passes.

 Sarah Rosenthal (she/her)